 When filling out the online application form, check the box indicating that you are interested in being considered for a Graduate Assistantship.
 There is no individual form required for applying for Graduate Assistantships.

 NOTE: The School of Visual Arts does not require the GRE.

 Materials to Send to the School of Visual Arts

-Submit an electronic portfolio of your work on DVD, CD, or as a website or Dropbox / Google Drive link that reviewers can access.
-Please use standard file format types (pdf, jpeg, mov, mp3, mp4, etc.) for your portfolio and include a reasonable number of examples for us to accurately evaluate your work (i.e. 20 images, up to 6 minutes of video, etc).
-Include an inventory list describing each piece (title, medium, dimension, date, etc).
-Unless it is integral to your work, please do not format the DVD as a presentation because the contents of the DVD will be copied to another computer for viewing.
-If your work includes original apps or games, please document them sufficiently for the admissions committee to understand them and see how they work.
+Submit an electronic portfolio of your work as a website or Dropbox / Google Drive link that reviewers can access.
+Please use standard file format types (pdf, jpeg, mov, mp3, mp4, etc) for your portfolio and include a reasonable number of examples for faculty to accurately evaluate your work (i.e. 20 images, up to 6 minutes of video, etc).
+Include an inventory list describing each piece (title, medium, dimensions, date, etc).
+If your work includes original apps or games, please document them sufficiently for the admissions committee to understand and see how they work.
 If you have participated in a team on a project in your portfolio, please clearly articulate your exact role within the project and list the names of other contributors and their role(s) for disambiguation.

 Checklist for Your Application:

 Graduate School at Virginia Tech